-Adjusted EBITDA in the fourth guarter of 2023 was \$43.9 million compared to \$30.6 million earned in the fourth quarter of 2022.
-The \$13.2 million year-over-year increase was consistent with higher gross profit and the increase in income from equity accounted investments discussed above, partially offset by growth-related increases in general and administrative expenses, including compensation costs, and the inclusion of expenses of Trinity which was acquired in February 2023.
-The Company's Adjusted EBITDA Margin improved to 5.5% in the fourth quarter of 2023 compared 4.7% in the same period in 2022, reflecting improvements in Gross Profit Percentage, discussed above, as well as gaining leverage on general and administrative costs as the Company's revenue grew significantly compared to the prior year.
+Adjusted EBITDA12 in the fourth quarter of 2024 was \$71.9 million compared to \$43.9 million earned in the fourth quarter of 2023.
+The \$28.1 million year-over-year increase was consistent with higher gross profit, partially offset by growth-related increases in general and administrative expenses, including compensation costs, and the impact of \$2.9 million higher share based compensation resulting from significant increases in share price and total shareholder return in the current year.
+The Company's Adjusted EBITDA Margin improved to 7.7% in the fourth quarter of 2024 compared 5.5% in the same period in 2023, driven primarily by improvements in Gross Profit Percentage discussed above.
+Higher share based compensation costs reduced the current period Adjusted EBITDA margin by 0.3%.